Non-Executive Directors, Great Ormond Street Hospital for Children NHS Foundation Trust

 What We’re Looking For

-Successful candidates will be strategic, inclusive and values-led leaders with experience of working at or near Board level.
+The successful candidate will be a strategic, inclusive and values-led leaders with experience of working at or near Board level.
 You will demonstrate sound judgement, strong interpersonal skills, and the ability to analyse complex information, offer constructive challenge and support, and champion our mission and values.

 Diversity and Inclusion